saucelabs/sauce-docs/docs/test-fairy/platforms/cordova.md

 <img src={useBaseUrl('/img/test-fairy/platform/only-when-installing.png')} alt="only when installing"/>

-## Where to go from here?
+## Where To Go From Here?

-Congratulations!
-You've successfully integrated TestFairy into your Cordova project!
-Visit your [dashboard](http://app.testfairy.com/), where you should see your app listed.
+Congratulations.
+You've successfully integrated TestFairy into your Cordova project.
+Visit your [dashboard](http://app.testfairy.com/), to see your app listed.

 - Have a look at the [API documentation](https://github.com/testfairy/testfairy-cordova-plugin/blob/master/www/testfairy.js) for other calls you can make to the TestFairy plugin

-- Follow the project on [GitHub](https://github.com/testfairy/testfairy-cordova-plugin) for updates, bug reports, or to contribute to the project!
+- Follow the project on [GitHub](https://github.com/testfairy/testfairy-cordova-plugin) for updates, bug reports, or to contribute to the project.